Editorial Standards

 5. Conflicts of interest

-Editorial staff and regular contributors disclose any financial position in companies covered.
+The editor discloses any financial position in companies covered.
 We do not knowingly publish coverage of any company in which the editor holds an undisclosed equity position, advisory role, or paid engagement.
-Where a contributor has a material relationship with a company under coverage, this is disclosed at the foot of the article.
+Where any material relationship exists with a company under coverage, it is disclosed at the foot of the article.

 6. Corrections policy